mkgold/dhintro19/course-schedule.md

 ## 9/11 - Epistemologies of DH

+*Readings*

-Kim Gallon, "Making a Case for the Black Digital Humanities."
+* Kim Gallon, "Making a Case for the Black Digital Humanities."

-Kelly Baker Josephs, "Teaching the Digital Caribbean: The Ethics of a Public Pedagogical Experiment"
+* Kelly Baker Josephs, "Teaching the Digital Caribbean: The Ethics of a Public Pedagogical Experiment"

-Roopika Risam, "What Passes for Human?
+* Roopika Risam, "What Passes for Human?
 Undermining the Universal Subject in Digital Humanities Praxis" (bodies dhd)

-Daniel Paul O'Donnell, Katherine L. Walter, Alex Gil, Neil Fraistat, "Only Connect: The Globalization of the Digital Humanities"
+* Daniel Paul O'Donnell, Katherine L. Walter, Alex Gil, Neil Fraistat, "Only Connect: The Globalization of the Digital Humanities"

-D. Fox Harrell, "Cultural Roots for Computing"
+* D. Fox Harrell, "Cultural Roots for Computing"

-Matthew K. Gold, *Thinking Through the Digital Humanities* (selection)
+* Matthew K. Gold, *Thinking Through the Digital Humanities* (selection)

 ## 9/18 - Mapping

+*Readings*

-Mark S. Monmonier, How to Lie with Maps (selections)
+* Mark S. Monmonier, How to Lie with Maps (selections)

-Olivia Ildefonso, "Finding the Right Tools for Mapping"
+* Olivia Ildefonso, "Finding the Right Tools for Mapping"

-Yarimar Bonilla and Max Hantel, "Visualizing Sovereignty"
+* Yarimar Bonilla and Max Hantel, "Visualizing Sovereignty"

-Mayukh Sen, "Dividing Lines.
+* Mayukh Sen, "Dividing Lines.
 Mapping platforms like Google Earth have the legacies of colonialism programmed into them"

 *Explore the following mapping projects:*